amangup/coding-bootcamp/lecture5/collections_forloop.md

 #### The basic case: getting one item from a list.
 - This is called indexing.
-- The return type is not a list, but the type of the items inside the list
+- The return type is not a list, but the type of the item inside the list

 ```python
 # lists are 0-indexed